boveus/hyrax-wiki/Translations-(internationalization).md

 # Update Translations

-When you're ready to create and update translations based on the current state of the English strings, run `i18n-tasks translate-missing --from en es zh fr it de pt-BR`.
+When you're ready to create and update translations based on the current state of the English strings, run `i18n-tasks translate-missing --from en es zh fr it de pt-BR` and then add, commit, and push your changes.

 # Add New Translation